angelctoquero/mscloudlab/README.md

 Here we can add a new shared mailbox

 The reason I'm doing this is because the Teams email I created earlier only functions as an inbox for that Team channel.
-The default setup doesn't let members of that Team send emails from that Team email.
+The default setup doesn't let members of that Team to send emails from that Team email.

 I would like a shared email that my Team users can send email from